-More than a decade has passed since that day when America changed.
+Almost 15 years have passed since that day when America changed.
 Much more change has occurred.
 I’ve been to the Twin Towers site in New York.
-When the museum opens, we will go as a family.
-Much as the museum curators grapple with what story to tell, how much to include and how to define what it is they would like to say; as a parent, I ask myself, “ What does 9/11 allow us to teach our kids?”
+Much as the museum curators grappled with what story to tell, how much to include and how to define what it is they would like to say; as a parent, I ask myself, “ What does 9/11 allow us to teach our kids?”
 The answer that comes for each of us will depend on your age, your stage in life, your heritage.
 For some, the lesson is the historical significance.
-For me, it is this: almost 3000 people started September 11, 2001 heading out the door to begin a day that for most was supposed to be routine.
+For me, it is this: almost 3,000 people started September 11, 2001, heading out the door to begin a day that was supposed to be routine.
 Many became heroes.
-None returned home.
+Many didn’t return home.
 Did they kiss their spouse good-bye?
 Did they “hurry up” their kids?
 Was their last interaction with those they loved one of being “in the moment” or was it rushed in an effort to get to where they were going?

 What do we teach our children about the huge loss that day?
 We teach them about the heroes and the history.
 And we teach them to honor those who died by appreciating moments the dead were denied.
 Give your kids a big swing-around-hug, take a walk with your spouse, and ignore the ping of your smart phone telling you there’s another email to read.
 Because those who died on 9-11-01 cannot.